-If you’ve ever been pulled over, you may be aware of the brief moment of panic as you wonder if you forget your driver license at home.
+If you’ve ever been pulled over, you may be aware of the brief moment of panic as you wonder if you forgot your driver’s license at home.
 Even though it’s an honest mistake, driving without a license is still against the law in most states.
 A police officer may issue a fine for this traffic violation, or it may be at the officer’s discretion to let you off with a warning.
 However, if you’re driving with a revoked license or as an unlicensed driver, the penalties are much more severe, possibly including fines, license suspension, or even jail time.

 It’s important to remember that not having your driver’s license with you doesn’t mean that it doesn’t exist — it just means that you don’t have it on you.
 When pulled over, drivers must be able to prove their identity and show a valid physical license or permit.
-Most states require you to carry your driver’s license with you when driving, so if an officer pulls you over, they can ask for it.
+Most states require you to carry your driver’s license with you when driving, so if a law enforcement officer pulls you over, they can ask for it.

 Read more below to learn about driving without your license on your person, but don’t forget — driving without a driver’s license is different than driving without having it in your possession.
 One is a mistake, and the other is a willful violation of the law that can land you in some serious legal trouble.
 That being said, no matter the situation, it’s always a good idea to speak with an experienced car accident attorney if you’re facing any kind of driving-related charges.